finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio.
     String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio.
     String propertyKey = "propertyKey_example"; // String | The property key of the property whose history to show.
 This must be from the 'Portfolio' domain and in the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
     String portfolioEffectiveAt = "portfolioEffectiveAt_example"; // String | The effective datetime used to resolve the portfolio.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to show the history.
 Defaults to returning the current datetime if not supplied.
     String filter = "filter_example"; // String | Expression to filter the results.
 For more information about filtering,   see https://support.lusid.com/knowledgebase/article/KA-01914.
     String page = "page_example"; // String | The pagination token to use to continue listing properties; this value is returned from   the previous call.
 If a pagination token is provided, the filter, portfolioEffectiveAt, and asAt fields   must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the results to this number. try {
-      ResourceListOfPropertyInterval result = apiInstance.getPortfolioPropertyTimeSeries(scope, code, propertyKey, portfolioEffectiveAt, asAt, filter, page, limit);
+      ResourceListOfPropertyInterval result = apiInstance.getPortfolioPropertyTimeSeries(scope, code, propertyKey)
+            .portfolioEffectiveAt(portfolioEffectiveAt)
+            .asAt(asAt)
+            .filter(filter)
+            .page(page)
+            .limit(limit)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PortfoliosApi#getPortfolioPropertyTimeSeries");